medovina/agtk/README.md

 ![column view](col_view.png)

 You can sort on any column by clicking on the column's header.
 AGtk.ColView compares objects by casting them to [IComparable](https://learn.microsoft.com/en-us/dotnet/api/system.icomparable?view=net-8.0).
 For this reason, currently all objects added to a visible column must implement the IComparable interface.
-(This is not too restrictive, since many useful types such as int and string do implement IComparable.)
+This is not too restrictive, since many useful types such as int and string do implement IComparable.

+If a column name is null, the column is invisible and you can add any object you like to it.
+This can be useful for storing data that you want to retrieve along with the selected column.

 ### Adding filtering